666komo/Stripped-Win10/README.md

 All creds to Chris Titus for making this Utility because it is much more simple to operate with stripped down ISOs.
 Thanks!

+# There is still room for improvement!

+There are still some things I want to change or delete.
+Make sure to watch this repo for updates!